Please complete the form below and an admission counselor will contact you shortly.

 - Becoming part of a vibrant community in which students publish and present in a variety of venues, including the student newspaper, the university’s art and literary journal and local open mic nights

-- Participating in cultural events sponsored by the department, including The Distinguished Visiting Author series, the Wisconsin Book Festival and the United Nations film festival.
+- Participating in cultural events sponsored by the department, including readings by visiting authors and the United Nations Film Festival.

 Become an English Teacher